Calculating The Compression Values To See If They Are Within Range

 What ever value your compression tester reads, write it down again.

-If you have another cylinder to test, repeat steps 1 thru' 4 on it now.
+If you have another cylinder test, repeat steps 1 thru' 4 on it now.

 Let's take a look at what test results mean:

-CASE 1: The compression value increased.
+CASE 1: The compression value went up after adding motor oil and retesting.
 This tells you that the low compression problem is due to worn piston compression rings.

-CASE 2: The compression value DID NOT increase (in other words, it stayed the same).
+CASE 2: The compression value DID NOT go up after adding oil and retesting (in other words, it stayed the same).
 This result tells you that the low compression value registered in this cylinder (in the dry test) is due to worn/damaged cylinder head valves.

 If this info saved the day, buy me a beer!